Distances are calculated in a straight line and may not reflect actual travel distance.

 The Kingswood estate has quite a history behind it and was even mentioned in the Doomsday Book but the village and estate as we now know it started to take shape under the auspices of Cosmo Bonsor in the late 1800’s and early 1900’s.
 An astute businessman, Director of the Bank of England, and Vice Chairman of The South Eastern Railway Board, he was instrumental in bring the train line to Kingswood.
 In the 1920’s a large tract of land was acquired by a Liverpool based building company called Richard Costain & Sons who went to offer ‘Distinctive Homes built to owners requirements from £1,250 to £5,000’.

 The area now is one of the most exclusive and sought after.
-Whist the village has a number of local shops and a great pub more extensive shopping facilities can be found in the nearby towns of Epsom and Reigate and the nearest Waitrose supermarket is just 3 miles away in Banstead.
+Whilst the village has a number of local shops and a great pub more extensive shopping facilities can be found in the nearby towns of Epsom and Reigate and the nearest Waitrose supermarket is just 3 miles away in Banstead.

 Locally there are some great opportunities to work on your golf handicap with two great clubs nearby and the local tennis club is actually just a down the road.
 The wider area has a number of leisure centres, cinema complexes, theatres and health clubs and there are miles of beautiful country walks nearby.